gaultier/blog/body_of_work.md

 My first focus has been making the product more reliable and fast, relentlessly optimizing the performance and memory usage to ensure that an entire nation can use this suite of applications 24/7, surviving network disruptions, datacenter disasters, etc; while adding crucial business features such as non-repudiation of payments.

-My second focus has been security: going through regular threat analysis exercises with the team, adding scanning of dependencies and docker images to every project in order to find vulnerabilities or insecure code patterns, fuzzing the wire protocol encoding/decoding code, and kick-starting the effort to rewrite some code to memory-safe languages.
+My second focus has been security: going through regular threat analysis exercises with the team, adding scanning of dependencies and docker images to every project in order to find vulnerabilities or insecure code patterns, fuzzing, etc.

+Indeed, I inherited a C++ codebase where the original author moved on, which was a central part of the company's offering.
+After investing some time to get it up to modern standards, I convinced stakeholders and developers alike to incrementally rewrite it in a memory-safe language (Rust).
+I led this effort by mentoring fellow developers, doing the work, and presenting demos of the progress to stakeholders.